tanyalrogers/GPEDM/README.md

 model, `plot.GPpred` to plot observed and predicted values and `getconditionals` to obtain conditional reponses.
 Also available for use are the functions `makelags` which can be used to create delay vectors, and `getR2` for getting R2 values.
-See the (not yet created) vignette for more detailed instructions.
+See the [Specifying training data](#specifying-training-data) and the vignettes for more detailed instructions.

 ## Installation